Welcome to today's edition of the Rush 24-7 podcast.

 They're not going to say a word.

-And the president of the United States will have free reign to do whatever he wants to do because there will be utter parallel paralysis.
+And the president of the United States will have free reign to do whatever he wants to do because there will be utter paralysis.

 And I would ask, what do we have?

-We have a Republican Party afraid to push back on anything, because they don't want to be called racist.
+We have a Republican Party afraid to push back on anything because they don't want to be called racist.

 It is thought by elected officials who otherwise would be opposing it because they disagree with the policies and ideas, but they don't dare go there.